AltoPonixClub/database/apidocs.md

 # Database API Documentation
 This document outlines the various endpoints and workings of the database API.

+For testing this API, use the HTML page testing/requests.html.
+Select the request URL and fill in the fields.

 ## Endpoints
 This database service is currently being hosted at ``https://altoponix-database.herokuapp.com``.
 Any API requests should be sent to this URL.
-For testing purposes, you can run ``main.py`` locally and change this endpoint to ``http://127.0.0.1``.
+For testing purposes, you can run ``main.py`` locally and change this endpoint to ``http://127.0.0.1:5000``.

 ## Permissions
 There are two ways to obtain log in: logging in as a user (from the website), or logging in as a monitor.
 A user will be able to access their monitors, while a monitor can only add new measurements to stored dataa.